 Safer Internet Day is an international observance that was established by the European Union Agency for Network and Information Security (ENISA) in 2004.
-The goal of Safer Internet Day is to raise awareness and promote the safe and responsible use of the internet, especially among children and young people.
-The day provides an opportunity for individuals, organizations, and governments around the world to come together and engage in discussions and activities aimed at creating a safer and more secure online environment.
+The goal of Safer Internet Day is to raise awareness and promote the safe and responsible use of the Internet, especially among children and young people.
+The day provides an opportunity for individuals, organizations, and governments worldwide to come together and engage in discussions and activities aimed at creating a safer and more secure online environment.

 Think of SID as a digital check-up for your online habits.
 Just like you get regular physical check-ups to maintain your health, Safer Internet Day reminds you to assess and improve your online behavior to keep yourself and your personal information safe.

-It’s a day to reflect on how you can use the internet in a more secure and responsible way, whether it’s by setting privacy settings, avoiding clicking on suspicious links, or being mindful of the information you share online.
+It’s a day to reflect on how you can use the internet more securely and responsibly, whether it’s by setting privacy settings, avoiding clicking on suspicious links, or being mindful of the information you share online.

 The internet is like a big city, and just like you wouldn’t wander around an unfamiliar city at night without taking precautions, you should be cautious about the information you share online.
 By participating in SID, you can learn how to stay safe online, just like you would learn how to stay safe in a new city.